DaNa Carlis: Career

 Carlis began working for NOAA while in graduate school, conducting research on modeling airflow over the island of Maui and implementing semi-operational weather models over the Hawaiian Islands.
 This led to the publication of a research paper in the journal Monthly Weather Review, with Yi-Leng Chen, of the University of Hawaii Department of Atmospheric Sciences, and Morris serving as second and third authors.

 After completing his PhD, Carlis held positions at the National Weather Service (NWS) Honolulu Weather Forecast Office, as well as the agency's Pacific Region Headquarters, before returning to the mainland United States, where he held several positions at the NWS National Centers for Environmental Prediction (NCEP) Environmental Modeling Center (EMC) from 2007 to 2014.
 From 2014 to 2016, he served as a policy advisor to the NOAA chief scientist and the NOAA assistant secretary of commerce for environmental observation and prediction.
 In 2016, he began working at the NOAA Weather Program Office (WPO), part of the agency's Office of Oceanic and Atmospheric Research (OAR), where he founded the Earth Prediction Innovation Center (EPIC) and Next-Generation Global Prediction System (NGGPS) programs.
 In September 2020, he became deputy director of the NOAA Global Systems Laboratory (GSL).

 In 2023, Carlis was named the sixth director of NSSL, where he leads a team of scientists working to advance the science and technology of severe weather forecasting and warnings in an effort to improve accuracy and lead times.
+As director in 2025, Carlis oversaw the formal transition of the Warn of foreacst system, a tool capable of providing tornado alerts with up to two hours notice to the National weather service for demonstration.

 NOAA National Severe Storms Laboratory (NSSL) Director DaNa Carlis speaks at the NSSL 60th Anniversary Celebration.